berry-lang/berry/README.md

 Berry is a ultra-lightweight dynamically typed embedded scripting language.
 Berry's design goals include running on very small memory devices, and so, Berry must be very streamlined.
 Its core language only supports a few types, but we still provide class and closure support.

-The implementation of Berry include a one pass compiler and register-based VM, all the codes are written in ANSI C. Berry is not everything is object.
+The implementation of Berry include a one pass compiler and register-based VM, all the code is written in ANSI C. In Berry not every type is a class object.
 Some simple value types, such as int, real, boolean and string are not class object, but list, map and range are class object.
 This is a consideration about performance.
 Register-based VM is also based on this consideration.

 ## Documents